-To refine your search to traffic between particular endpoints, aggregate and filter your network flows with tags.
+To refine your search to traffic between particular endpoints, aggregate and filter your network aggregate connections with tags.
 You can select tags for the source and destination by using the search bar at the top of the page.

 The following screenshot shows the default view, which aggregates the source and destination by the

 service tag.
-Accordingly, each row in the table represents service-to-service flows when aggregated over a one hour time period.
+Accordingly, each row in the table represents service-to-service aggregate connections when aggregated over a one hour time period.

-The next example shows all flows from IP addresses representing services in region
+The next example shows all aggregate connections from IP addresses representing services in region

 us-east-1 to availability zones: